 COMMON BRAND NAME(S): Invirase

-USES: Saquinavir, used in combination with ritonavir and other medications, is used to help control HIV infection.
+USES: Saquinavir, used in combination with ritonavir and other HIV medications, is used to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
 This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.

 Saquinavir belongs to a class of drugs known as protease inhibitors.
 It must be given with ritonavir, another protease inhibitor, to increase ("boost") the levels of saquinavir.
 This helps saquinavir work better.

 Saquinavir is not a cure for HIV infection.
 To decrease your risk of spreading HIV disease to others, do all of the following: (1) continue to take all HIV medications exactly as prescribed by your doctor, (2) always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity, and (3) do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
 Consult your doctor or pharmacist for more details.